 Dressing the Part: Interview Attire

-Back by popular demand are our three most viewed articles from our original blog.
+Back by popular demand are the three most viewed articles from our original blog.

-Despite changing fashion trends and informal workspaces that are popularly sought out by today's young professionals, we've spoken with several Hiring Managers across North America and in many European countries and the verdict is out: Administrators still prefer prospective employees to come to their interviews in tasteful traditional business attire with a confident attitude and good knowledge about their company and what you can bring to their community.
+Despite changing fashion trends and informal workspaces that are popularly sought out by today's young professionals, we've spoken with several coaches, stylists and Hiring Managers across North America and in many European countries and the verdict is out: Administrators still prefer prospective employees to come to their interviews in tasteful traditional business attire with a confident attitude and good knowledge about their company and what you can bring to their community.

 The goal at an interview or networking event is to make a connection based on a positive first impression.
-When meeting someone for the first time, it's so important to make a positive first impression that will get you the job you want.
-While it's nice to let your personality shine through in an interview, Hiring Managers expect you to do this by using your words, positive body language, and tidy, organized appearance.
-While a slightly decorative tie or scarf might be a nice touch, donning gaudy oversized accessories, tops/bottoms with ambitious hemlines and blindingly bright colors or patterns are reportedly major turnoffs to most Hiring Managers.
+When meeting someone for the first time, it's so important to make a positive first impression that will get you the job or connection you want.
+While it's nice to let your personality shine through in an interview, however, Hiring Managers expect you to do this by using your words, positive body language, and tidy, organized appearance.
+While a slightly decorative tie or scarf might be a nice touch, donning gaudy oversized accessories, tops/bottoms with "ambitious" hemlines and blindingly bright colors or patterns are reportedly major turnoffs to most Hiring Managers.
 It's important to dress for the job and respect you want, not for a pop rock video.
 (Blog Post Link: Dress for the life you choose.)

-For details on the colors and styles that are generally appropriate for an executive job interview, click on the buttons below.
+For details on the colors and styles that are generally appropriate for an executive job interview, click on the articles below.